Create your First Cucumber Script (2 Examples)

 Cucumber Script:Multiply 2 Numbers

-Step 7) To execute our scenario, save the following program in the Feature File
+Step 7) To execute the scenario, save the following program inside the Feature file.
+Note how Gherkin keywords such as Feature, Scenario, Given, When, and Then describe the test behavior.

 Cucumber Script:Multiply 2 Numbers